The idea for this article came to me as I was reading the original book on

-First of all, reading a book is a massive commitment and investment of time.
-Anyone who values time would not want to spend time on a book with low or no return on attention (RoA).
+- First of all, reading a book is a massive commitment and investment of Time.
+Anyone who values Time would not want to spend Time on a book that offers little or no return on attention (RoA).

 Lack of TimeTime

 - I share the blame as well.
-After all, Time is a currency of utmost priority and importance for us all; it is the non-renewal construct that we as humans can experience.
+After all, Time is a currency of utmost priority and importance for us all; it is the non-renewal construct humans can experience.

 Technology has evolved.

-Time, cost, and environmentally friendly effective way of reading.
+- Time, cost, and environmentally friendly effective way of reading.

 Blinkist -> Kindle -> Audible -> Paperback.

 - Sample the books on Amazon.
-Resist the urge to not buy the book impulsively.
+Resist the urge not to buy the book impulsively.

 - Ask yourself, What's the objective of reading the book?
 Am I reading to learn a skill, concept, or specialized topic?
-Does the Objective opinion of the book seem to fulfil that objective?
+Does the Objective opinion of the book seem to fulfill that objective?
 If not, why not?
 If yes, why?

-- If yes, read the summary of the book first on the platform or app of your choice.
+- If yes, read the book summary first on the platform or app of your choice.
 You can Blinkist, or you can use something else.
-You can also google for book summaries on youtube and takeaways on Google for people's blogs.
+You can also google for book summaries on YouTube and takeaways on Google for people's blogs.

-- If it resonates with you, buy a kindle version of the book.
+- If it resonates with you, buy a Kindle version of the book.